×

 Do you have anything more to add about local medical facilities in Portugal?

 "Portugal boasts excellent medical facilities and care.
 With a universal health system funded by the government, Portuguese citizens have access to quality healthcare services and clinical treatments.
 Medical staff are well-trained to provide specialized expertise and care, while the widespread availability of laboratories, diagnostic centers, and medications make Portugal a modern hub of medical advances.
-Additionally, the country has a number of renowned research entities dedicated to the advancement of healthcare technology," wrote an expat living in Portugal.
+Additionally, the country has a number of renowned research entities dedicated to the advancement of healthcare technology," said one expat living in Portugal.

 As a foreigner living in Portugal, will I have access to public healthcare?
 What is it like?